 Vice President, Portfolio Manager, Dodge & Cox

-Lucy Johns received her B.A. degree (magna cum laude) from Williams College in 1996 and her M.B.A. degree from the UCLA Anderson School of Management in 2004.
+Lucy Johns is a Vice President and Portfolio Manager at Dodge & Cox, an investment manager.
+She received her B.A. degree (magna cum laude) from Williams College in 1996 and her M.B.A. degree from the UCLA Anderson School of Management in 2004.
 Prior to graduate school, she worked for approximately two years each at Merrill Lynch as a financial analyst, Dodge & Cox as a research assistant, and NBC Internet as a Senior Product Manager.
 Lucy rejoined Dodge & Cox in 2004.
 Lucy is a shareholder of Dodge & Cox and sits on the firm’s two fixed income investment policy committees.
-She currently lives in Marin County with her husband, Todd, and their two children.
+She grew up in Oregon and currently lives in Marin County with her husband, Todd, and their two children.

 Margot McClendon Pinto

 Margot McClendon Pinto has served on the Breakthrough national board of trustees since 2015.

 Julie McGuire has dedicated her career to children’s education.
 She holds a B.A. in history from Yale University, as well as an M.B.A. and M.A. in education from Stanford.
 Julie began her career at SCORE!
 Educational Centers, directing a tutoring center for children.
 After graduating from Stanford Graduate School of Business, Julie worked in management consulting and then went on to join the executive leadership team at Spark, a national nonprofit providing mentoring opportunities to under-resourced middle school children, where she led development for the organization.
 She currently lives near San Francisco with her husband and three young children.

 Divisional Vice President and General Manager, Coronary Division, Abbott Vascular